opensearch-project/documentation-website/_opensearch/install/compatibility.md

 {% comment %}`./jdk/bin/java -version` doesn't work on macOS with zsh at the moment, and I have no idea why.
 Maybe we need a macOS artifact.
 Regardless, the command works on Amazon Linux 2 with bash and presumably other distros. - aetter{% endcomment %}

-  To use a different Java installation, set the `OPENSEARCH_JAVA_HOME` environment variable to the Java install location.
+  To use a different Java installation, set the `JAVA_HOME` environment variable to the Java install location.
 We recommend Java 11 (LTS), but OpenSearch also works with Java 8.

 OpenSearch version | Compatible Java versions | Recommended operating systems :--- | :--- | :---